The UV1 vaccine

 The UV1 vaccine consists of three long synthetic peptides, representing 60 amino acids of the reverse transcriptase subunit of human telomerase (hTERT).
 The UV1 peptides contain several CD4 and CD8 epitopes, shown to be promiscuous in terms of Human Leukocyte Antigen (HLA) allele type for presentation.
 It is therefore not required to perform HLA pre-screening of patients to achieve a broad population coverage of the vaccine.
 UV1 is administered by repeated intradermal injections together with the immune-modulator GM-CSF.

 Telomerase is essential for the ability of cancer cells to proliferate beyond the limits of normal cells.
-The enzyme is active in 85-90% of all cancer cell types, but inactive in most normal cells.
+The enzyme is active in over 85-90% of all cancer cell types, but inactive in most normal cells.
 Since telomerase is essential for cancer cell immortality and universal expressed by most types of cancer cells, it is an ideal antigen in immunotherapy for cancer.

 UV1 mode of action